Long-Term Outcomes Project

 Focus areas

-Ongoing research in the project includes:
+Ongoing research in this project includes:

-- Conducting surveillance biopsies
+- Conducting surveillance biopsies.

-- Overcoming antibody barriers to successful transplants
+- Overcoming antibody barriers to successful transplants.

-- Increasing follow-up appointment compliance to assess organ function, histology and donor-specific antibodies
+- Increasing follow-up appointment compliance to assess organ function, histology and donor-specific antibodies.

 Outcomes